 - Monkey Rock summit

-Interested in photography?
-Here are the 10 best sunrise and sunset photo spots in Lake Tahoe that you can’t miss on your visit.
+Further Reading: 10 best sunrise and sunset photo spots in Lake Tahoe

-The Lake Tahoe ski season typically begins around mid November or Thanksgiving weekend which means you can usually ski if you visit at the end of November.
+The Lake Tahoe ski season typically begins around mid-November or Thanksgiving weekend depending on snowfall, so you can usually ski if you visit at the end of November.
+And there’s dozens of world class downhill slopes and backcountry tracks to explore.

 - Underwear and normal socks